 Let’s dive in.

 There are three key players in the referral process and they each play a specific role that makes the referral process work.
-Without any one of these three players, the process just doesn’t work, it doesn’t exist.
+Without each of these three players, the process just doesn’t work, it doesn’t exist.

 The players are:

 - The Referral Source: the keeper and giver of trust and connector.